Blogs

 Brand-Damaging Content

-• Adult content (in certain merchant categories)
+• Adult content (within restricted merchant categories).

-• Weapons and ammunition (context-dependent)
+• Weapons and ammunition (subject to regional regulations).

-• Unregulated financial services
+• Unregulated financial services.

 Transaction Laundering Indicators

-• Undisclosed URLs or storefronts
+• Undisclosed URLs or storefronts.

-• Hidden marketplace activity
+• Hidden marketplace activity.

 Operational Impact for Payment Providers